 Others, like the mushrooms pictured in the photo at the top of the article, spread throughout your mulch pile.
 These are growing on cedar mulch that we are using to mulch the garden.
 What the mycelium is actually doing is slowly breaking down the wood into rich, fertile soil.
 This mulch will be tilled into the garden soil over the winter.

 The mulch that is tilled in will contain the mycelium, so when the temperature and humidity are right, there will be mushrooms that appear in your garden.
 Don’t give it a second thought, because seeing mushrooms in your garden is a good thing.
 It means you have healthy soil!
 Healthy soil is the holy grail of gardening.
 Without the proper soil nutrients, your plants will not look good, and won’t produce as well, if at all.

 So the next time you see mushrooms in your garden, you can be happy.
 It is telling you that you have healthy soil and your garden is ready to produce a bounty of vegetables for you and your family.
-If you want to learn more about how we garden here on the homestead, you can read this article on greenhouse gardening.

 A word of caution is in order.
 Never eat the mushrooms growing on your compost pile.
 Some mushrooms are edible, many are not, and some are deadly if you eat even a small amount.
 Don’t take chances.
 If you aren’t able to identify mushrooms in the wild, it’s best to leave them and enjoy them.
 They will send out their spores and decompose, adding nutrients back into your soil.

 Be sure and check out our list of articles to discover a wealth of information on mushrooms as well as wild edible and medicinal plants.